mapsteps/ultimate-dashboard/readme.txt

 == Changelog ==
 = 3.7 | June 15, 2022 =
 * New: Improved Login Customizer with features such as Background Image, Background Overlay, Form Box Shadow, etc.
-= 3.6.3 | May 13, 2022 =
+* Fixed: Issues when configuring Admin Menu Editor for specific users = 3.6.3 | May 13, 2022 =
 * Tweak: Further improved Admin Menu Editor functionality = 3.6.2 | May 10, 2022 =